MyPureCloud/genesys-cloud-webrtc-sdk/doc/video.md

 #### `stopScreenShare()`
 Ends the active outgoing screen share.
-If video media was on before the screen share started, the media we be reaquired and added to the session.
+If video media was on before the screen share started, the media we be required and added to the session.

 If there was no active screen share for this session, an error is logged and returns (no error is thrown).